Trevor Huddleston (racing driver)

 Trevor Huddleston (born May 31, 1996) is an American stock car racing driver who competes full-time in the ARCA Menards Series West, driving the No. 50 Ford for his family-owned team, High Point Racing.
 He is the 2025 ARCA Menards Series West champion.

 Racing career

+Early career

 Huddleston started his career in bandolero racing in 2008.
 After racing in the Sportsman class at Irwindale Speedway in 2011, Huddleston raced late models at Madera Speedway in 2014.
 Throughout his career, he has raced for High Point Racing, which his father owns.
 In 2015, Huddleston claimed his first Irwindale track championship, winning five late model races.

 For the 2016 season, Huddleston raced almost exclusively at Irwindale Speedway, winning ten races.
-He also made his NASCAR K&N Pro Series West debut with Sunrise Ford Racing, finishing tenth at Irwindale.